bashery/match/README.md

 ## Tanks to :heart:
- *MinJae Kwon
+MinJae Kwon
 * [@mingrammer](https://github.com/mingrammer)

 # NOTE:
-This library is inspired by Komonrig, and a lot of code has been copied and modified from it
+This library is inspired by commonregex, and a lot of code has been copied and modified from it

 ## License